 With automated inventory control, your company can more effectively manage all phases of product manufacture and delivery.
 For example, bar code scanning, coupled with inventory management software, automatically updates supply inventory count on receipt of supplies.
 During production, the software automatically decreases supply inventory and adjusts product inventory based on consumption.
-Similarly, as product ships to the customer, the system again automatically adjusts product inventory.
+Similarly, as products ship to the customer, the system automatically adjusts product inventory.

-Using this process and quality management software, your business maintains accurate inventory count and provides reliable data to business functions such as invoicing, supply purchasing, etc. This process removes human error due to manual data input, miscounts, etc. Consequently, your business enjoys significant reduction of time required for inventory reconciliation.
+Using this process and quality management software, your business maintains accurate inventory count and provides reliable data to business functions such as invoicing, supply purchasing, etc. This process removes human error due to manual data input, miscounts, etc. Consequently, your business enjoys a significant reduction in the time required for inventory reconciliation.

 Streamline Order Processing and Logistics

 Improved inventory management enables streamlining processing of sales and production orders, warehouse management, and shipping operations.
 For example, you can automate notifications or even automatic ordering of supplies when supply inventory reaches low thresholds.
 Using data analytics, you can predict market fluctuations and automatically update supply inventory thresholds.
 These processes can significantly reduce the overall cost of production and increase profit margins.
 Additionally, these processes and tools can reduce unit production time, allowing you to produce more products within facility constraints, and continue to grow your production and delivery business.

 Marketing and Sales

 In addition to the operational benefits described above, data analytics can help you better understand and predict evolving market conditions and find missing sales opportunities.